azeey/gz-sensors/tutorials/03_thermal_camera.md

 Once the thermal system plugin is specified, all we need to do is include the `<temperature>` element, which specifies the model's temperature in Kelvin.

-### Objects with a varying temperature
+### Objects with a varying surface temperature

-Most of the time, objects have a varying temperature.
+Most of the time, objects have a varying surface temperature.
 Here's an example of the [rescue randy](https://app.ignitionrobotics.org/OpenRobotics/fuel/models/Rescue%20Randy%20Heat%20Signature) model, which has a "heat signature" applied to it.
 The heat signature is a texture that can be applied to a model, which specifies the model's temperature across its surface.